 Being a sweet and strong wine, Port wine should be served in small portions of about 3 oz (75 to 100 ml).
 It’s great as an aperitif before the meal (especially white Port) or as a digestif afterward.
 On a warm summer day, you can drink it on the rocks.
 But you should only do so with low-cost wines.
 Ice will dilute the flavors of an expensive Vintage Port and harm your drinking experience.

-Both white and red Port wines can also be an ingredient for delicious cocktails.
+Both white and red styles can also be an ingredient for delicious port wine cocktails.

 What Is the Right Glass for Port Wine?